Droopnath Ramphul State College: Computer Club

 Code For DRSC has participated in the Young Makers Design Impact for Challenge organised by Code for Mauritius (also associated with them), Rajiv Gandhi Science Centre, US Embassy, and the American Makers Space and the team has won the "Best Concept Video" award.
 In addition, this is the first time Code For DRSC has participated in a competition, and it has already won a prize showing how strong the new club is.
 In addition, the representatives of the club was also interviewed by the Mauritius Broadcasting Corporation (MBC).

 Around July to August 2024, members of the club have participated in the Webcup Junior 2024 organised by the Federation of Innovative & Numeric Activities in Mauritius (FINAM).
 Code For DRSC was also one of the partners for that competition.
 Multiple teams were assigned a topic, had to work on a website for a fixed amount of time and then present to the Judges.
 The team Trochetia, who are members of Code For DRSC had won third place on that Competition.
 In addition, this is the second time Code For DRSC was involved and a team representing the club has won a prize.
 Code For DRSC has won two prizes from two competitions in a single year, which is impressive when compared to other clubs at the school.

-On December 2024, the club was assigned to make a presentation to give the new batch of students an overview on how the school works and what are the activities that were done throughout the school.
+In December 2024, the club was assigned to make a presentation to give the new batch of students an overview on how the school works and what are the activities that were done throughout the school.

-On February 2025, the executive team has presented the dangers of the internet on the topic of cyberbullying in front of the students, which was an initiative led by the Ministry of Information, Communication and Technology and Ministry of Education and Human Resource.
+In February 2025, the executive team has presented the dangers of the internet on the topic of cyberbullying in front of the students, which was an initiative led by the Ministry of Information, Communication and Technology and Ministry of Education and Human Resource.